Intrinsic Noise of the Single Electron Box: Gate Noise Current

+plotted in Fig.~\ref{FIG2}(c) for $n = 0$ and 2 which are the orders that, as we derive below, contribute to the noise in rf-reflectometry.
+The timescale over which the noise autocorrelation decays is set by the inverse of the tunnel rate $\Gamma_0$.

-plotted in Fig.~\ref{FIG2}(a) for $n = 0$ and 2 for exact and analytical (linearised) solutions of the master equation for $\Gamma_0 = \omega_0$ and $V_\text{dev} = V_\text{th}$.
-The Fourier transform of the cyclic ACFs gives the spectrum $S_N(t,\omega)$ in terms of a series of spectral correlation functions (SCFs), $S_N^{n\omega_0}(\omega)$; the SCFs can be interpreted as the correlation between frequency-shifted copies of the spectrum, $S_N^\alpha(\omega) = \left<S_N(t,\omega)S_N(t,\omega+\alpha) \right>$ \cite{gardnerCyclostationarityHalfCentury2006}.
-The transformation from dot charge noise $eN(t)$ to gate current noise is given by the Norton equivalent current $I_N = e\alpha dN/dt$ in parallel with $C_S$, which we treat as negligible in comparison to external parasitic capacitances; this is implemented in terms of the SCFs as
+The Fourier transform of Eq.~\eqref{Fourier} gives the charge noise spectrum $S_N(t,\omega)$ in terms of a series of spectral correlation functions, $S_N^{n\omega_0}(\omega)$.
+These are the equivalent of the noise harmonics in \cite{dittmannFinitefrequencyNoiseInteracting2018} and can be interpreted as the time-averaged correlation between frequency-shifted copies of the spectrum, $S_N^\alpha(\omega) = \overline{\left<S_N(t,\omega)S_N(t,\omega+\alpha) \right>}^t$~\cite{gardnerCyclostationarityHalfCentury2006}; the zeroth order is the time-averaged noise used to characterise the accuracy of single electron emitters \cite{parmentierCurrentNoiseSpectrum2012}.
+The transformation from dot charge fluctuations $eN(t)$ to gate current noise is given by the Norton equivalent current $I_N = (e\alpha) dN/dt$ in parallel with $C_S$, which we treat as negligible in comparison to external parasitic capacitances.
+In terms of the spectral correlation functions, the transformation from charge to current noise is implemented as \cite{gardnerCyclostationarityHalfCentury2006}

-Figure \ref{FIG2}(b) shows the analytical and numerical SCFs for orders $n = 0$ to 3, calculated for $V_0 = 0.1V_\text{th}$.
-The odd orders vanish at $V_0 = 0$ along with the even harmonics of $P_{SS}(t)$, while the analytical derivation (in supplementary) produces only the orders $n\leq 2$; the harmonic distortion of the exact $P_{SS}(t)$ gives rise to the orders $n\geq 3$ for $V_\text{dev}/V_\text{th} \gtrsim 1$.
-Equations \eqref{SI0} and \eqref{SI2} give the $n = 0$ and $2$ order analytical expressions for the noise current, which capture the noise correlations of relevance to synchronous demodulation:

-In Fig. \ref{FIG2}(c), the dependence of their relative magnitude (quantified by the high $\omega$ asymptote) on excitation amplitude $V_\text{dev}/V_\text{th}$ is shown for two tunnel rates, $\Gamma_0/\omega_0 = 1$ and $\Gamma_0/\omega_0 = 10$.
-The degree of correlation increases with excitation amplitude, though the analytical expressions diverge from the exact values in the over-driven regime.
-The degree of correlation also increases at large $\Gamma_0/\omega_0$; this can be understood in terms of the master equation solutions $P_{SS}(t)$ in the high $V_\text{dev}/V_\text{th}$ limit (see Fig. \ref{FIG2}(c) insets) which at large $\Gamma_0/\omega_0$ approach a square wave, indicating two quasi-deterministic tunnelling events per cycle.